 • The service was adapted to be safe, accessible, comfortable and homely.
 Communal areas provided space for people to relax and were homely in character.
 The provider ensured the premises were maintained.
-The registered manager consulted people, for example, about how the home was decorated, and we saw people had been supported to personalise their bedrooms.
+We saw people had been supported to personalise their bedrooms.